solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Platform issues

 -   On occasion, Azure experiences outages.
-Use [Azure Service Health][50] to determine if an Azure outage impacts your MySQL workloads.
+Use [Azure Service Health][62] to determine if an Azure outage impacts MySQL workloads.

--   Azure's periodic updates impact the availability of your applications.
+-   Azure's periodic updates can impact the availability of applications.
 Flexible Server allows administrators [to set custom maintenance schedules.][User-scheduled service maintenance:]